Soluto/tweek/docs/webhooks/webhooks.md

 # The webhook request

-POST request with JSON content showing the new state of the keys
+POST request with JSON content showing the new state of the keys.
+**Note** that `implementation` is a string, and it might also be null depending on the key format.

 Example request body: